Our Verdict

 Following the manufacturer's directions for making powdered sugar yielded poor results, but the Hurricane actually made excellent powdered sugar when it was given some additional time.

-The Hurricane delivered one of the best performances of the entire group, creating finely ground parmesan cheese, similar to what you would find in a shaker in a pizza parlor.
+The Hurricane delivered one of the best performances of the entire group, creating finely ground Parmesan cheese, similar to what you would find in a shaker in a pizza parlor.
 This blender also did very well in our cornmeal test, grinding the popcorn into a flour so fine that 95% of it passed through our sieve without issue.

 Should You Buy the Cuisinart Hurricane Pro Blender?

 We would highly recommend the Cuisinart Hurricane Pro to anyone interested in a top-performing blender.
 Earning one of the top scores of the entire group, this is undeniably a phenomenal blender that won't disappoint.
 It makes excellent smoothies, purees well, and makes a magnificent margarita.
-Our only reservation is the wear and tear that this model exhibited at the conclusion of our testing, which shouldn't be a huge problem if you are not crushing ice, grinding nut butter, or grating parmesan cheese on an extremely frequent basis.
+Our only reservation is the wear and tear that this model exhibited at the conclusion of our testing, which shouldn't be a huge problem if you are not crushing ice, grinding nut butter, or grating Parmesan cheese on an extremely frequent basis.

 What Other Blenders Should You Consider?

-If the price tag of the Hurricane Pro leaves you with second thoughts, then we'd suggest you consider the NutriBullet Blender, which sells for a third the price and yet still offers excellent performance.
+If the price tag of the Hurricane Pro leaves you with second thoughts, then we'd suggest you consider the NutriBullet Blender, which sells for a third of the price and yet still offers excellent performance.
 It tied the Hurricane on both Ice and Pureeing in our tests and performed well above average on Smoothies and Grinding.
 Given the huge cost savings, it might be just the right balance of price vs. performance.

-If you do a lot of blending or really value top-performance, then you might want to consider a blender that will offer more over the long term.
+If you do a lot of blending or really value top performance, then you might want to consider a blender that will offer more over the long term.
 There is no doubt in our minds that the Vitamix A2500 Ascent Series will offer outstanding long-term performance, more so in our opinion than the Cuisinart, and makes for an excellent long-term investment.
 At the end of our testing, the Vitamix A2500 showed no signs of wear and tear, while the Hurricane had some evidence of deterioration and wear on the blade.